Detecting Underspecification with Local Ensembles: Experiments

 \section{Experiments}

-In this section, we give evidence that local ensembles can detect extrapolation due to underdetermination in trained models.
-In order to explicitly evaluate underdetermination, we present a range of experiments where a pre-trained model has a ``blind spot'', and evaluate its ability to detect when an input is in that blind spot.
-We probe our method's ability to detect a range of extrapolation, exploring cases where the blind spot is: \textbf{1.} easily visualized, \textbf{2.} well-defined by the feature distribution, \textbf{3.} well-defined by a latent distribution, and \textbf{4.} unknown, but where we can evaluate our model's detection performance through an auxiliary task.
+In this section, we give evidence that local ensembles can detect underspecification in trained models.
+In order to explicitly evaluate underspecification, we present a range of experiments where a pre-trained model has a ``blind spot'', and evaluate its ability to detect when an input is in that blind spot.
+We probe our method's ability to detect a range of underspecification, exploring cases where the blind spot is: \textbf{1.} easily visualized, \textbf{2.} well-defined by the feature distribution, \textbf{3.} well-defined by a latent distribution, and \textbf{4.} unknown, but where we can evaluate our model's detection performance through an auxiliary task.
 See Appendix \ref{app:data-and-models} for experimental details.
 Code for running the local ensembles method can be found at \url{https://github.com/dmadras/local-ensembles}.